Understanding SwiftUI's TabView

 }

-iOS 26 introduced "liquid glass"—a frosted tab bar that adapts to content behind it.
+iOS 26 introduced "liquid-glass"—a frosted tab bar that adapts to content behind it.
 The effect is automatic.
 As you switch tabs, the backdrop blur adjusts dynamically.
-No configuration needed.
+No configuration is needed.

 Search Role

-is special.
-Unlike regular tabs where you specify everything, the search role automatically provides the magnifying glass icon and semantic context to iOS:
+Tab(role: .search) is special.
+The search role automatically provides the magnifying glass icon and semantic context to iOS:

 TabView {